Trading FAQs: Margin

 Uncovered options margin requirements

-Looking to place uncovered options trades?
-Then you must have a margin agreement and be approved for the appropriate options tier:
+If you're looking to place uncovered options trades, you must have a margin agreement and be approved for the appropriate options tier:

 • Tier 3 for equity